Is fasting good for you?

 The rest of the week, you eat as you wish.

-Though with ADF, these fast days happen every other day.
-So Monday, you eat as you like; Tuesday, you fast.
-Wednesday, you eat; Thursday, you fast.
+However, with ADF, these fast days happen every other day.
+So on Monday, you eat as you like; on Tuesday, you fast.
+On Wednesday, you eat; on Thursday, you fast.
 And so on, like a relay race.

 Eat Stop Eat